 State assessment results from each school year are used by the state for school and district accreditation ratings and for educator evaluations.
 Schools and districts receive their rating based on academic achievement, academic growth, post-secondary and workforce readiness, and participation rates on state assessments.

 The Colorado Department of Education posts school performance frameworks on the Schoolview website at www.cde.state.co.us/schoolview.

 You have the right to request information about the professional qualifications of your student’s teachers.
 Contact the Office of Human Resources by email at firstname.lastname@example.org

 or send a written request to 201 E. 12th St., Durango, CO 81301.
-In addition, the percentage of qualified teachers at each school will be published on the Schoolview website at www.cde.state.co.us/schoolview.
+In addition, the percentage of qualified teachers at each school will be published on the Colorado Department of Education website at http://www.cde.state.co.us/schoolview